Robinpig/Note/docs/CS/CN/TCP.md

 ### Purpose

 The primary purpose of the TCP is to provide reliable, securable logical circuit or connection service between pairs of processes.
+It provides reliable delivery of data or reliable notification of failure.
 To provide this service on top of a less reliable internet communication system requires facilities in the following areas:

 - Basic Data Transfer
 - Reliability
 - Flow Control
 - Multiplexing
 - Connections
 - Precedence and Security